CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-story-splitting.md

 ---
 layout: post
 name: Story Splitting
 description: In my blog article on agile story splitting, I explained how to break down large user stories into smaller, manageable pieces to fit within a single sprint.
 This technique improves planning, estimation, and feedback.
-I shared methods like dividing by workflow steps or business rules and offered tips to ensure each split story still delivers value and meets the definition of done.
-image: story_splitting_zombies.webp
+image: story_splitting_zombies.png
 tags: agile all
 ---